syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ---
 layout: post
-title: Bubble heat map in Blazor HeatMap Chart Component | Syncfusion
+title: Bubble heatmap in Blazor HeatMap Chart Component | Syncfusion
-description: Checkout and learn here all about Bubble heat map in Syncfusion Blazor HeatMap Chart component and more.
+description: Checkout and learn here all about Bubble heatmap in Syncfusion Blazor HeatMap Chart component and more.
 platform: Blazor
 control: HeatMap Chart
 documentation: ug
 ---

-# Bubble Heat Map in Blazor HeatMap Chart Component
+# Bubble HeatMap in Blazor HeatMap Chart Component

-Data points represent the data source values with `Gradient` or `Fixed` colors in the heat map.
+Data points represent the data source values with `Gradient` or `Fixed` colors in the heatmap.
 You can customize the appearance of these data points by changing the `Color` and `Shape` attributes.
 The data points can be represented in color fill or bubble shape by defining the `TileType` property.
 By default, the data points are color filled with `Gradient` or `Fixed` and this depiction of data points is defined as `Rect` in the `TileType` property.

 The cell customizations and color mapping for `Rect` tile type is defined in `Appearance` and `Palette` sections in detail.